kryzin/kryzin-com/src/posts/microcontrollers-1.md

 ### 3-bit Snake

-First I declared a list of `numbers` that containt all possible positions of the "snake".
-Since its a 3-bit block moving on an 8-bit space we only have 6 possible combinations.
+First I declared a list of `numbers` that contains all possible positions of the "snake".
+Since it's a 3-bit block moving on an 8-bit space we only have 6 possible combinations.
 To control which position to display we have `index` - it's passed to the numbers list - and to control the direction of reading the list we have `direction` - either to the left or to the right.

 ```c